Reminders have a ton of customization options to keep your tasks organized

-Sometimes your to-do lists get long and need some organization, or maybe the tasks you want to complete have additional steps that you would feel more comfortable having a written reminder of those steps— Reminders can help with that.
+Sometimes your to-do lists get long and need some organization, or maybe the tasks you want to complete have additional steps that you would feel more comfortable having a written reminder of those steps.
+Reminders in iOS 15 can help with that.

 Once you've created tasks in Reminders, you can customize a whole bunch of things to make your to-do list as organized and detailed as you want.

-- How to add notes to a task in Reminders on iPhone and iPad

-- How to add a URL to a task in Reminders on iPhone and iPad
+Here's how to customize tasks in the Reminders app on iPhone and iPad.

 How to add notes to a task in Reminders on iPhone and iPad